blocknetdx/api-docs/source/includes/_intro.md

 <small>[1] [ACCT using Check Lock Time Verify (#4)](http://www.kkurokawa.com/2015/10/atomic-cross-chain-transfer-overview.html)</small>

-The exchange takes place on each respective blockchain with the process overlooked by a network of 400+ [Service Nodes](/service-nodes/introduction) running full nodes of the compatible blockchains to ensure no malicious behavior is occuring.
+The exchange takes place on each respective blockchain with the process overlooked by a network of 400+ [Service Nodes](/service-nodes/introduction) running full nodes of the compatible blockchains to ensure no malicious behavior is ocurring.
 Note that once an exchange is completed, when the funds are received will be dependent on the blockchain's accepted confirmation time.
 By default, the required amount of confirmations is set 0 and the funds aren't spent until each blockchain achieves their respective required amount of confirmations.
-For instance, lets look at an example of an exchange between BTC requiring 1 confirmation and BLOCK requiring 2 confirmations.
+For instance, let's look at an example of an exchange between BTC requiring 1 confirmation and BLOCK requiring 2 confirmations.
 BLOCK has a faster confirmation time so it will receive 2 confirmations while BTC has 0, but the funds will not be spent until BLOCK has at least 2 confirmation and BTC has at least 1 confirmation.

 There is currently a fixed fee of 0.015 BLOCK to take(fill) an order and no fee to make(create) an order.

 ### Design

 The following diagrams depict the events of an exchange with various outcomes.
-As seen in the diagrams, a "client" refers to software utlizing the Blocknet Protocol, which can be a blockchain, microservice, dApp, mobile app, website, etc.
+As seen in the diagrams, a "client" refers to software utilizing the Blocknet Protocol, which can be a blockchain, microservice, dApp, mobile app, website, etc.

 <div class="center diagram-group">
 	<strong>Successful Exchange</strong>